Olympics-Softball-Japan, U.S. off to 2-0 start as action wraps in Fukushima | Sports-Games

 After recording the 1-0 victory's final out, the 1.91-metre (6-foot, 3-inch) left-hander wrapped her arms around catcher Aubree Munro.
 "For us to hold down a tough offence and let the defence work, it felt really good," Munro said afterwards.

 U.S. center fielder Haylie McCleney scored the lone run after her bloop single, and she threw out pinch runner Joey Lye from right center to prevent a score.
-In the 1-0 loss to Australia, Italy's Giulia Longhi drummed two balls against a metal bench on the sidelines during the sixth inning.
-The beat failed to rouse a rally, however, as a pair of groundouts left a runner stranded at second base.
+In the sixth inning of the 1-0 loss to Australia, Italy's Giulia Longhi drummed two balls against a metal bench on the sidelines of the spectator-less stadium.
+Longhi said she hoped the beat would rouse a rally as it has for the team before.
+It was not to be, however, and a pair of groundouts left a runner stranded at second base.

-Australia, Canada and Mexico stand at 1-1.
+Australia and Canada stand at 1-1.
 The top four after five round-robin games each advance to medal games.
 A third of Fukushima Azuma Baseball Stadium's lights were needed late in the Australia game as the gray skies never let up.
 The action moves south to Yokohama Stadium on Saturday after a break for the Olympics opening ceremony on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)